 Understanding Persistent Ankle Pain After a Sprain and the ChondroFiller Injection

-After an ankle sprain, the swelling and bruising usually settle.
-But for some people, pain lingers — and this can sometimes be linked to wear within the joint.
-This article looks at persistent ankle pain and the non-surgical ChondroFiller injection, with realistic expectations throughout.
+After an ankle sprain, the swelling and bruising usually settle within weeks.
+For some people, though, pain lingers — and this can sometimes be linked to wear within the joint rather than the ligaments alone.
+This article looks at what causes persistent ankle pain after a sprain, when the ChondroFiller injection may be an appropriate non-surgical option, and when a more involved approach is worth discussing.

 When a Sprain Is More Than a Ligament Injury